Rosemary's Baby currently beats Psycho 65–35

 The Verdict Neck and Neck

-Mia Farrow's face in the final scene — the moment she decides to approach the cradle, the camera not cutting away, the expression shifting from horror to something more complicated — is Polanski trusting stillness to do what Hitchcock would have solved with editing.
-Rosemary's Baby generates its dread from a refusal to provide the release that horror audiences expect.
+Polanski’s camera in the final minutes refuses to cut away, holding on Farrow’s face as her expression shifts from horror to something more complicated — a recognition the audience shares but can’t fully articulate.
+That willingness to trust stillness to do what Hitchcock would have solved with editing is Rosemary’s Baby’s formal signature.
 There is no shower scene.
 There is no escape.
-There is only the slow recognition that the trap was set before the film began and that every friendly neighbor was part of it.
+There is only the slow recognition that the trap was set before the film began.
 Hitchcock gives you the exit and then blocks it.
 Polanski never shows you where the exit was.

 The Numbers